truust-io/docs.truust.io/content/getting-started.md

 ### The Dashboard

-The Dashboard is our user-friendly interface focused on the tools you need to keep your business running smoothly – allowing you to manually set up orders, manage transactions, pull reports and more.
+The Dashboard is our user-friendly interface focused on the tools you need to keep your business running smoothly – allowing you to manually **set up orders, manage transactions, pull reports and more**.
 [Learn more about the Dashboard](/dashboard).

 ### The API

 The API is the architecture of our gateway – our complete set of code that powers everything we do, from payments to customer management.

-To integrate with Truust, your developers will update the existing code for your website or mobile app to make requests to our API, allowing you to automate processes and customize the way you interact with the gateway.
+To integrate with Truust, your developers will update the existing code for your website or mobile app to make requests to our API, allowing you to **automate processes and customize the way you interact with the gateway**.
 Our [developer docs](/developers) will guide your developers through everything they'll need for a complete integration.

 ## Environments